DOMjudge/domjudge/doc/manual/config-basic.rst

 people accessing your system.
 There are several roles possible:

 - Administrative user: can configure and change everything in DOMjudge.
 - Jury user: can view submissions and judgings.
-Can view clarification requests and send clarifications.
-Can rejudge non-correct judgings (submissions judged *correct* can only be rejudged by an administrator).
+Can view :ref:`clarification requests <clarifications>` and send clarifications.
+  Can :ref:`rejudge <rejudging>` non-correct judgings (submissions judged *correct* can only be rejudged by an administrator).
-- Balloon runner: can only view the balloon queue and mark balloons as delivered.
+- Balloon runner: can only view the :ref:`balloon queue <balloons>` and mark balloons as delivered.
 - Team member: can view its own team interface and submit solutions (see below).
-- Several system roles: they are for API access.
+- Several system roles: they are for :ref:`API` access.
 The most imporant one is *judgehost* which means the account credentials can be used by a judgedaemon.